Alcohol and Drug Addiction Rehabilitation Process

-Four Phases of Treatment
+Four Phases of Addiction Treatment

-Though individual experiences may vary, in general, people who complete an addiction rehab program can expect to progress through at least four distinct phases of treatment— intake, detox, rehabilitation, and aftercare/ongoing recovery.
-Intake consists of a comprehensive evaluation, which is then used to create an individualized treatment plan.
+Though individual experiences may vary, in general, people who complete an addiction rehab program can expect to progress through at least four distinct phases of the treatment process — intake, detox, rehabilitation, and aftercare/ongoing recovery.
+Intake consists of a comprehensive evaluation, which is then used to create an individualized treatment plan for recovery.
 Detox manages unpleasant withdrawal symptoms.

 Rehab involves extensive therapy, which aims to rectify drug-seeking behaviors, instill better coping mechanisms, and teach important relapse prevention skills.
 As part of ongoing recovery, various outlets of aftercare provide individuals with long-term support and continued relapse prevention opportunities.

 Understanding the Addiction Rehab Process